 The focus of marking should be on work linked to the learning objective.
-However, spelling and punctuation errors should also be highlighted to an appropriate level without becoming the dominant feature of the marking.
+However, spelling and punctuation errors, as well as handwriting tips, should also be highlighted to an appropriate level without becoming the dominant feature of the marking.

-• Depending on the age of the child key spellings/punctuation rules should be highlighted and commented on at the end of the work.

-- Up to three spelling/complex punctuation errors should be underlined and corrected by the child in their 'Responses' section. - Children correct spellings using the Look, Cover, Write, Check method. - The focus for these should be spelling patterns and rules that are currently being taught or on key spellings.
+- Depending on the age of the child key spellings/punctuation rules should be highlighted and commented on at the end of the work. - Up to three spelling/complex punctuation errors should be underlined and corrected by the child in their 'Responses' section. - Children correct spellings using the strategies from 'No Nonsense Spelling'. - The focus for these should be spelling patterns and rules that are currently being taught or on key spellings.